mr-kaakyire/Quiz-app/README.md

 - [styled-components](https://styled-components.com/docs/basics) - This is also an amazing react library that allows you to manipulate your CSS with Javascript.
 It's usage is very intuitive and easy as well.
 And it made my life a whole lot easier when I was implementing the darkmode feature.
 I would probably recommend this over frontend libraries like tailwind
 - [W3 Schools](https://www.w3schools.com/) - Anytime I need a quick HTML,CSS and React refreshers this is where I go.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+### Acknowledgement
+I will like to sincerely thank the Amalitech Training Programme team for giving me the opportunity to work on this project

 ## Author